michel1991/ocp-java-11/io/md/README.md

 Option A is incorrect because there is no jump() method defined in Reader.
 Options B, C, and E are incorrect because they cannot be used to skip data, only to mark a location and return to it later.

+### Which of the following statements about InputStream and Reader are correct?
+(Choose two.)
+* A. They are both abstract classes.
+* B. They can both be used to read character data.
+* C. One contains a read() method that returns a byte value, while the other contains a read() method that returns a char value.
+* D. They are both interfaces.
+* E. Only one of them contains a flush() method.
+* F. Only one of them contains a skip() method.

+First, they are both classes, not interfaces, making option A correct and option D incorrect.
+Next, while it is more common to use Reader for character data, InputStream and Reader are both capable of reading character data, making option B correct.
+Option C is incorrect, as both classes contain a read() method that returns an int value.
+As you may recall from your studies, neither use byte or char so that -1 can be returned when the end of the stream is reached without using an existing byte or char value.
+Option E is incorrect because neither contains a flush() method, while option F is incorrect because they both contain a skip() method.